sourwurm/EmailDigestSummarizer/README.md

 7. Score each sentence in every article based on the sum of its weighted word frequencies
 8. Get the seven highest-ranking sentences to create a summary of the article
 9. Export to csv

-### Next Steps for this Project
-Working on presenting your summarized articles in a web-browser format.
-So after the script finishes running, a browser window opens, containing the summaries for every article, along with their corresponding info (title, author, link, etc.).